webman168/yacy-nebula/README.md

 ## What is Yacy Nebula?
 Yacy Nebula is a distributed web search engine based on the original YaCy.
+The original was developed by Michael Peter Christen.

 ## Installation
 We recommend to compile YaCy yourself and install it from the git sources.